Graham Young: Murder of Bob Egle

 Young's first victim in Bovingdon was 59-year-old Bob Egle, a storeroom manager at Hadland and Young's immediate superior.
 Egle, a veteran of the Dunkirk evacuation, was often asked by Young about his wartime experiences.
-He fell ill in June 1971, weeks after Young's arrival at the company, taking several days off work with diarrhoea and severe stomach pains.
+He fell ill in June 1971, weeks after Young's arrival at the company, taking several days off work with diarrhea and severe stomach pains.
 His health improved after a week-long holiday, but on his return Young put a lethal dose of thallium in his afternoon tea.
 Egle's condition deteriorated rapidly from this point, consisting of intense back pain and numbness in his fingers and feet.
 He was transferred to the intensive care unit at St Albans City Hospital, where paralysis set in.
 Young seemingly showed a strong concern for Egle, repeatedly contacting the hospital for updates on his progress.
 Egle finally died on 7 July 1971.
 A post-mortem attributed Egle's death to a rare form of polyneuritis known as Guillain–Barré syndrome.

 Young was chosen to accompany managing director Godfrey Foster to Egle's funeral as a representative of the department Egle had managed.
 Foster recalled Young remarking how sad it was that "Bob should come through the terrors of Dunkirk only to fall victim to some strange virus."

 Poisoning of Ron Hewitt and Diana Smart

-During Egle's absences, Young targeted his assistant Ron Hewitt, poisoning his tea with antimony.
+During Egle's absences, Young targeted Egle's assistant Ron Hewitt, poisoning his tea with antimony.
 Hewitt had already accepted a job at another company and was working his notice (Young was specifically hired as his replacement).
 After leaving the company, he suffered no further symptoms.
 As a result of Egle's death and Hewitt's departure, Young was promoted to head storeman for a probationary period.
 For the next few months, his poisonings were limited to small doses of antimony in his co-worker Diana Smart's tea, usually when she annoyed him.
 Young wrote in his diary: "Di [Diana Smart] irritated me yesterday so I packed her off home with an attack of sickness.
 I only gave her something to shake her up.
 I now regret that I didn't give her a larger dose, capable of laying her up for a few days."